ChristophSchulhess/MoMo/README.md

 ## Features

-### Model Structure

-something about the model structure

 ### Core API

 The application exposes a single API that accepts payment data in a **standardized format**.
 Services that integrate with individual payment service providers are written seperately.
 This has two basic advantages: